SDCCA/DGL-PTM/README.md

 ## Description

 Included is all supporting code used in generating data for the preliminary, subsidy, and efficacy experiments with the Deep Graph Library Poverty Trap Model (DGL-PTM).
-This branch of the repository ("Experiments") serves as an archive of the DGL-PTM as it was applied in a manuscript (pending submission details).
+This branch of the repository ("Experiments") serves as an archive of the DGL-PTM as it was applied in a manuscript in "Pricing Adaptation: A Simulated Study of Poverty Intervention Strategies Under Climate Shocks" by V.M.Garibay & D. Roy (pending submission details).

 An existing poverty trap model [1] was completely reimplemented in a way that accommodated agent populations on the order of millions and additional functionalities by leveraging the message passing capabilities of Deep Graph Library [2].
 This is the preliminary phase and first practical implementation of [DGL-ABM](https://github.com/SDCCA/dgl_abm), a continuing project to develop a generalized framework for agent based modelling based on repurposed foundational elements from Deep Graph Library.

+Data and summaries generated from the model runs are available on [Zenodo](https://doi.org/10.5281/zenodo.17163314).

 ## Table of Contents